rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 ```

 Here, `IT'S SHOWTIME` means "begin main", `TALK TO THE HAND` means "print", and `YOU HAVE BEEN TERMINATED` means "end main".
-You could decide to indent the `TALK TO THE HAND` line, but the language specification doesn't do it so we won't either.

 Before we use the compiler, let's see whether the installation was successful: